radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 - \\[ f(n, i) = \begin{cases} (n + 1, \mathtt{ok}) & \text{when } i = \mathtt{increment} \\\ (n,n) & \text{when } i = \mathtt{getCounter} \end{cases}. \\]
 - \\(s_0 = 0\\).

-People can define their own `radicle` machines, or set up new ones with an existing definition.
+People can define their own Radicle machines, or set up new ones with an existing definition.

 Where does a machine "exist"?
 Where does it execute?
-Part of the idea of the `radicle` architecture is somewhat abstracting away from any such notion.
+Part of the idea of the Radicle architecture is somewhat abstracting away from any such notion.
 For the most part, it's sufficient to know that it does exist, and that you can interact with it.
 <!-- TODO: improve flow / better locate this sentence -->